thomasyu888/Interactive-Heatmap/README.md

 **Version 2:**

 Extension of Version 1 with dendrograms.
 Has zooming capability on the dendrograms along with the heatmap grid.
-However, can only select an area once (Need to fix this issue).
-Zoom function only works once!
+However, zoom function only works once! =[

 **Clustering.R**